AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 1. Identify your delivery with a label, code, and description.
 For more on this, refer to [this section](../../delivery/using/steps-create-and-identify-the-delivery.md#identifying-the-delivery).
 1. Click **[!UICONTROL Continue]** to create your delivery.

+1. In the delivery editor, select **[!UICONTROL To]** to target the recipients of your [!DNL LINE] delivery Targeting is carried out on **[!UICONTROL Visitors (nms:visitor)]**.

+   For more information, refer to [Identifying target populations](../../delivery/using/steps-defining-the-target-population.md).

+1. Click **[!UICONTROL Add]** to add one or multiple message and select the **[!UICONTROL Content type]**.
+For more information on the different **[!UICONTROL Content type]** available, refer to [Defining the content type](#defining-the-content).

+1. When your delivery is created and configured correctly, you can send it to the target defined earlier.
+For more information on sending a delivery, refer to [Sending messages](../../delivery/using/sending-messages.md).

+1. After sending your message, access your report to measure the effectiveness of your delivery.
+For more information on [!DNL LINE] reports, refer to [Accessing reports](accessing-reports.md).

-## Defining the content {#defining-the-content}
+## Define the content type {#defining-the-content}

-To define the content of a LINE delivery, you first have to add message type to your delivery.
-Each LINE delivery can contain up to 5 messages.
+To define the content of a [!DNL LINE] delivery, you first have to add message type to your delivery.
+Each [!DNL LINE] delivery can contain up to 5 messages.

 You can choose between two message types: